openebs/website/website/src/blogs/emerging-storage-trends-for-containers.md

 ![Containers in development & production](https://cdn-images-1.medium.com/max/800/0*nDL6ATRys2vPH8m9.png)

-Learning from the recent past, the cloud was led by the compute virtualization, but it wasn’t a true cloud until the network and storage also were fully virtualized, giving way to Software Defined Storage and Software Defined Networking.
+Learning from the recent past, the cloud was led by the compute virtualization, but it wasn’t a true cloud until the network and storage also were fully virtualized, giving way to software-defined Storage and software-defined Networking.
 These days it is about SDDC, which involves significant improvement in the orchestration of infrastructure and the services running on them.
 For those of us that have contributed and implemented the cloud, and operated them in production — the journey was exciting and in some instances nail biting!!

 I keep hearing developers say, I don’t care about the infrastructure.
 That’s great, but it just means that someone else is taking care of it, usually the operations team!
 I wonder if the DevOps is bringing developers closer to operations or Operations closer to Developers?
 I bet it is the Operations Team getting closer to Developers and making the life of Developers much easier.